-- iv.
-Are compatible with the technical and operational capability and constraints of the railway infrastructure (taking account of the enhancement schemes mentioned in the Base Infrastructure Assumptions Document) including fitment of automatic selective door opening as necessary to allow calls at under-length platforms following expiry of any relevant derogations; and - v.
-Will ensure that the Train Fleet is maintained in an excellent state of repair, and to a high standard of cleanliness throughout the operating day, in order to meet the NRPS benchmarks for passenger satisfaction with trains specified in the Franchise Agreement. - 5.4.2.4 The Department requires a Franchisee whose rolling stock strategy is consistent with the requirements set out in Section 5.4.2(E). - 5.4.2.5 The Department requires a Franchisee who will manage the introduction of any new or cascaded rolling stock fleets into the Franchise in a way that avoids disrupting services for passengers and that maintains standards of punctuality and reliability performance through the transition. - 5.4.2.6 The Department requires a Franchisee who, through its own actions and by working in cooperation with Network Rail, rolling stock owners and other relevant partners, will ensure that its trains are fitted with the necessary equipment and its staff suitably trained in good time to enable the successful implementation of the European Rail Traffic Management System ("ERTMS"), in line with Network Rail's implementation plans as out in the Data Site document entitled ERTMS on routes to be used by the franchise and accompanying spreadsheet. - 5.4.2.7 The Department requires a Franchisee who will: - i.
-Lease the current franchisee's fleet of 10 4-car Class 350 EMUs from the Start Date until at least 19 September 2018; - ii.
-Sub-lease rolling stock to the Northern franchisee from the Start Date until the December 2017 timetable change in accordance with the arrangements set out in Schedule 6.2 of the Franchise Agreement; and - iii.
-Lease such other rolling stock as the Secretary of State may reasonably require in consequence of the departure of the class 170 vehicles that are leased to the Chiltern franchise from February 2016.
-As a proxy for the arrangements that the Department anticipates putting in place with the incumbent operator, Bidders are to assume for bid purposes that they will inherit a lease for four two-car diesel multiple units of comparable capacity and other characteristics to the class 170 vehicles.
-Bidders must assume that this lease would expire on the timetable change date in December 2017.

-- 5.4.2.8 The Department requires a Franchisee whose approach to rolling stock leasing and operations will be resilient to, and will minimise the level of additional cost arising from, changes resulting from the completion of north TransPennine route electrification.
-In particular, the Department requires a Franchisee whose rolling stock leases will incorporate the necessary flexibility to allow the Franchisee to release back to its owner (with effect from any date after 31 December 2020, and subject to six months' notice) any rolling stock that can reasonably be expected to become surplus to the Franchisee's requirements upon completion of electrification schemes that will, or are likely to, be completed within the Franchise Term.
-For the purpose of identifying the maximum size of fleet that might become surplus, Bidders are to assume that the only requirements in the TSR that cannot be operated with electric traction would be for services operating on the south TransPennine route between Manchester Airport, Sheffield and Cleethorpes, though depending on future circumstances additional diesel stock may need to be retained for operation of passenger services on routes which are not electrified (e.g. for services to Hull, Middlesbrough and/or Scarborough). - 5.4.2.9 The Department requires a Franchisee who, if cascading rolling stock out of the Franchise during the Franchise Term, will provide appropriate support to the subsequent operator of that rolling stock, including by sharing technical know-how, maintenance manuals and records and such other documentation as the future lessee of that rolling stock may reasonably require for the efficient operation of the fleet. - 5.4.2.10 The Department requires a Franchisee whose rolling stock strategy will contribute to improving whole-industry efficiency (e.g. by reducing wear-and-tear on the railway infrastructure) and who will cooperate with Network Rail with a view to introducing GPS systems and train-borne equipment to monitor the condition of the railway infrastructure (and who will share the data derived from such systems with Network Rail). - 5.4.2.11 The Department requires a Franchisee who will meet the Franchise Agreement obligations, regarding passenger counting equipment and the passenger counts database.
+- 5.4.2.5 The Department requires a Franchisee whose rolling stock strategy is consistent with the requirements set out in Section 5.4.2(E). - 5.4.2.6 The Department requires a Franchisee who will implement the transition to electric rolling stock on newly-electrified routes and manage the introduction of any other new or cascaded rolling stock fleets into the Franchise in a way that avoids disrupting services for passengers and that maintains standards of punctuality and reliability performance through the transition. - 5.4.2.7 The Department requires a Franchisee who, through its own actions and by working in cooperation with Network Rail, rolling stock owners and other relevant partners, will ensure that its trains are fitted with the necessary equipment and its staff suitably trained in good time to enable the successful implementation of the European Rail Traffic Management System ("ERTMS"), in line with Network Rail's implementation plans as out in the document entitled "ERTMS on routes to be used by the Franchise" and accompanying spreadsheet in the Data Site. - 5.4.2.8 The Department requires a Franchisee who will: - Lease the current franchisee's fleet of 16 4-car Class 333 EMUs from the Start Date until at least 24 July 2020; - ii.
+Lease the locomotive-hauled coaching stock that is to be leased by the existing operator of the Northern Franchise from the Start Date until at least the expiry date of the lease which the franchisee will inherit from the incumbent operator (currently expected to be in 2017); - iii.
+Sub-lease rolling stock from the TPE franchisee from the Start Date until the December 2017 timetable change in accordance with the arrangements set out in Schedule 6.2 of the Franchise Agreement; and - iv.
+Release one Class 153 unit no later than the date on which Barton-on-Humber services are remapped to the East Midlands Franchise, so that it is available for lease by the future operator of that franchise. - 5.4.2.9 The Department requires a Franchisee who, if cascading rolling stock out of the Franchise during the Franchise Term, will provide appropriate support to the subsequent operator of that rolling stock, including by sharing technical know-how, maintenance manuals and records and such other documentation as the future lessee of that rolling stock may reasonably require for the efficient operation of the fleet. - 5.4.2.10 The Department requires a Franchisee whose rolling stock strategy will contribute to improving whole-industry efficiency (e.g. by reducing wear and tear on the railway infrastructure) and who will cooperate with Network Rail with a view to introducing GPS systems and train-borne equipment to monitor the condition of the railway infrastructure (and who will share the data derived from such systems with Network Rail).